anupn18/readme_lifesight/docs/PLATFORM/action/planner-1/intrepreting-a-budget-plan.md

 ### Forecasted Data

-The table below the chart provides a summary of the forecasted revenue broken down by the forecast period intervals (e.g., Q1 and Q2 for a Quarterly forecast).
-It also explicitly states the **95% Confidence Interval (CI)**, giving you a probable range for the forecasted revenue (`[Lower Bound] - [Upper Bound]`).
+The table below the chart provides a summary of the forecasted revenue broken down by the forecast period intervals.
+It also explicitly states the **95% Confidence Interval (CI)**, giving you a probable range for the forecasted revenue (`[Lower Bound] - [Upper Bound]`) and the cumulative revenue achieved at the ending of each month in the forecast period.

 <br />